kanikadchopra/proj_plots/docs/index.rst

 For example, if we were optimizing :math:`\theta` and :math:`\mu`, we would have one plot where :math:`\mu` is held constant and :math:`\theta` is varying.
 This plot would show how the results of the objective function vary based on :math:`\theta`.
 By analysing this plot, we are able to determine if :math:`\theta` has reached its optimal value.
 An example of this plot can be found below in the Usage section.

+This package is composed of the following functions:
+- ``src/projplot``: contains the project directory for the projplot package.
+- ``src/projplot/proj.py``: This file contains the functions needed to generate these varying plots.
+    * ``projxvals()`` generates a x-value matrix that has each variation of altering one x-variable, while holding others constaint.
+The x-values are the thetas that are being optimized.
+    * ``generate_plot()`` produces a plot for each x value based on a DataFrame containing the varying x value and corresponding calculated y.
+    * ``projdata()``: will take a objective function and the x-value matrix generated and will create a DataFrame with the varying x-value and respective y-value.
+This will return the DataFrame and also plot the values using ``generate_plot``.
+- ``src/test``: containts a package to test ``projplot``.

+More details can be found in the Function Documentation section below.

 ==============================
 Installation
 ==============================